ibm-messaging/mq-golang/README.md

 ## Health Warning

 This package is provided as-is with no guarantees of support or updates.
+You cannot use IBM formal support channels (Cases/PMRs) for assistance with material in this repository.

 There are also no guarantees of compatibility with any future versions of the package; the API is subject to change based on any feedback.
 Versioned releases are made in this repository to assist with using stable APIs.
+Future versions will follow semver guidance so that breaking changes will only be done with a new major version number on the module.

+See the [DEPRECATIONS](DEPRECATIONS.md) file for any planned changes to the API.

 ## MQI Description